 USDA Announces Expansion of Nutrition Assistance for Foster Children

-WASHINGTON, Feb.
-3, 2011 – USDA today announced that children placed into the foster care system by a state or court are categorically eligible to receive free meals in all USDA child nutrition programs.
-The expansion of categorical eligibility to foster children is a component of the Healthy, Hunger-Free Kids Act of 2010 which President Obama signed into law December 13, 2010.
+WASHINGTON, DC, February 3, 2011 – USDA today announced that children placed into the foster care system by a state or court are categorically eligible to receive free meals in all USDA child nutrition programs.
+The expansion of categorical eligibility to foster children is a component of the Healthy, Hunger-Free Kids Act of 2010 which President Obama signed into law Dec.
+13, 2010.

 HHS' Administration for Children and Families' (ACF), which partnered with USDA in today's announcement, administers grants for foster care, runs the federal Adoption and Foster Care Analysis and Reporting System (AFCARS) and oversees state child welfare agencies.
 ACF stressed the importance of helping foster children and families have better access to school lunches.